magnusoberg/dotfiles/README.md

 # Paste key into new SSH key setup in GitHub
 # Test that it works
 ssh -T git@github.com

-# Verify that it matches
 ~~~
+### Verify that it matches the fingerprints on github page
 [Test SSH connection to GitHub](https://help.github.com/articles/testing-your-ssh-connection/)